session-replay-tools/mysql-replay-module/README.md

   `./intercept -F <filter> -i <device>`

 Note that the filter format is the same as the pcap filter.
 For example:

    `./intercept -i eth0 -F 'tcp and src port 3306' -d`

 In this example, `intercept` will capture response packets from a TCP-based application listening on port 3306, using the eth0 network device.

+Please note that `ip_forward` is not enabled on the assistant server.

 ### 3. **On the Online Source Server (Root Privilege or CAP_NET_RAW Capability Required):**

 a) Configure user password pairs in `conf/plugin.conf` within the installation directory.